< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-On March 3, 1952, voters in the Shoreline District, immediately north of Seattle, passed a school levy in a landslide vote.
+On March 11, 1952, voters in the Shoreline District, immediately north of Seattle, approve a school levy in a landslide vote.
 The levy came in the wake of several years of burgeoning school populations, crowded classrooms, and a Seattle annexation policy that was slowly swallowing Shoreline schools.
-(Ultimately Shoreline relinquished to Seattle School District No. 1 all of its schools south of 145th Street.)
-The 1952 levy gave Shoreline officials the funding they needed to begin construction of 127 new classrooms, laying the basis for what would become a highly regarded school district during the second half of the century.
+(Ultimately Shoreline will relinquish to Seattle School District No. 1 all of its schools south of 145th Street, which will eventually become Seattle's northern border.)
+The 1952 levy gives Shoreline officials the funding needed to begin construction of 127 new classrooms, laying the basis for what will become a highly regarded school district during the second half of the century.

 The Postwar Boom in Shoreline